Ashh-Z/Tracklet-Extraction/Readme.md

-Process video files to detect and track different vehicles in the video, obtain tracklet information for each vehicle
+Process video files to detect and track different vehicles in the video, obtain tracklet information for each vehicle.
+The method utilizes Yolov5s for detection and SORT for tracking.

 Input to the file should be a json file which contais the path to you videos, in the following format :
 ```